 In addition to the above listed programs, Central Alabama also participates in institutional scholarships, privately sponsored scholarships, and benefits for veterans and dependents of veterans.

-A brief overview of the basic programs administered by the Financial Aid Office is as follows:
+A brief overview of the basic programs administered by the Office of Financial Aid is as follows:

 I. Federal Pell Grants